-Aurora University has two distinctive campuses and one educational center.
-Please visit the campus websites for specific information on admissions, academic programs, student services and events.
+Aurora University has two distinctive campuses and two educational centers.
+Please visit the campus websites for specific information on admission, academic programs, student services and events.

 George Williams College campus

-Nestled on the shores of Geneva Lake in Williams Bay, Wisconsin, George Williams College offers undergraduate and graduate programs in education, parks and recreation, social work, and sustainability and environmental management as well as a RN to BSN program in nursing.
+Nestled on the shores of Geneva Lake in Williams Bay, Wisconsin, George Williams College offers undergraduate programs in business management, environmental studies and sustainability, nursing, psychology, and social work.
 The wooded setting offers opportunities for reflection and outdoor activity, while its location just one hour from Milwaukee and Madison allows students to take advantage of many cultural experiences.
 George Williams College also houses a conference center.

-The Woodstock Center, located in downtown Woodstock, Illinois, offers evening and weekend programs in business, criminal justice, nursing and social work.
-The center also offers an adult degree-completion program.
-The Woodstock Center, in the heart of McHenry County, is conveniently located near I-90 and the Woodstock Metra Union Pacific Northwest Line (UP-LN) station.
+AU Woodstock Center, located in downtown Woodstock, Illinois, offers evening and weekend programs for adults who wish to complete a bachelor's, master's, or doctoral degree in business, public policy, education, and social work.
+AU Woodstock Center, in the heart of McHenry County, is conveniently located 20-25 minutes north of I-90 and near the Woodstock Metra Union Pacific Northwest Line (UP-NW) station.

 Aurora University offers a variety of undergraduate majors and graduate programs through AU Online.